-Close supervision, with the student benefitting from their supervisor's expertise, is central to this MRes and, indeed, to our Early Modern Studies Research Group for whom postgraduate research has been an important dimension of its work.
-Three students, for example, have completed PhDs in early modern studies in the last three years.
-All members of the core Early Modern Studies MRes team have supervisory experience of research degrees while our specialisms could also be supported by experts in areas such as, for example, History.
+Close supervision, with the student benefitting from their supervisor's expertise, is central to this MRes and, indeed, the History subject area where postgraduate research has been an important dimension of its work.
+There are currently 3 MPhil/PhD students in the History subject area, while 4 others have completed PhDs in the last five years.
+All members of the History MRes team have supervisory experience of research degrees while some of our specialisms - e.g. the Transatlantic Slave Trade, home fronts, remembrance, medical humanities, early modern studies - could also be supported by experts in areas such as English, Media and Cultural Studies, or Sociology.

 The UK Quality Code for Higher Education (Chapter B11: 'Research Degrees') specifies that research students should only be accepted into an environment where 'excellent research, recognised by the relevant subject community, is occurring' (Indicator 4).
-Our two main areas, English Literature and History, were both submitted to the government's last Research Excellence Framework (REF2014).
+History was submitted to the government's last Research Excellence Framework (REF2014).
 Research Fortnight identified the University of Worcester as the most improved university in the UK.
-Both these areas performed strongly.
-In the English Literature and Language unit, 35% of our research was, overall, judged 'world leading' or 'internationally excellent' including a score of 100% 'internationally excellent' in relation to its impact on wider society.
-Half of that score was achieved by virtue of the work of one of our Early Modern scholars in bridging the gap between academic study and the public in translating Shakespeare to the stage in Romania.
-Overall, the scrutiny panel's report acknowledged our work's contribution to 'cultural understanding' and ability both to challenge existing knowledge and propose new research areas.
-History, furthermore, was the University's top performing subject area.
-Here, 20% of our published research was judged to be 'world leading'; a further 30% 'internationally excellent'; with 70% of that research judged 'internationally excellent' in relation to its impact on wider society.
+Within that, History was the University's top performing 'unit of assessment'.
+20% of our published research was judged to be 'world leading'; a further 30% 'internationally excellent'.
+70% of that research was judged as 'internationally excellent' in relation to its impact on wider society.
+The scrutiny panel's report acknowledged our work's 'very considerable reach and significance' in the areas of public heritage and national remembrance as well as 'a strong collaborative base' amongst the History team.
 In that context, this MRes will enhance a student's pathway to potential doctoral study, and towards an academic or research-based career, by providing an opportunity to contribute to and work within a flourishing research community.